chelleyoungw/marketing-accessibility/README.md

 To navigate on the web application, you can click any of the 3 navigation topics in the top right of the application upon opening.
 This will take the user down to the corresponding topic and describes the content for Horiseon.

-## Image
+## Application Image and Link

-The following image shows the web application's appearance
+The following image shows the web application's appearance.
+You can also go to the web application by clicking the following link. http://127.0.0.1:5500/index.html

 ![The Horiseon webpage includes a navigation bar, a header image, and card sections with text and images at the bottom of the page.](./assets/Horiseon-Marketing-Optimization-and-Management.png)
 ## Credits